Charlotte Mistretta, Ph.D., Professor of Dentistry, University of Michigan School of Dentistry

-The sense of taste is essential to identify the nutrients that our bodies require.
-Taste and can also convey intense pleasure during meals.
-Taste is mediated by taste buds that reside in structures called taste papillae on the tongue.
-To understand how taste sensitivity develops and is controlled, we study the development of the taste papilla structures that emerge in the embryo.
-This photograph illustrates large mounded structures, early developing taste papillae (fungiform papillae to be precise) in a tongue organ culture system from a rat embryo.
-The organ culture is useful because it allows us to watch papilla development in vitro so that molecules can be added or subtracted to understand how papilla formation is regulated.
+The sense of taste is essential to identify the nutrients that our bodies require and to reject some chemicals that are noxious.
+Taste is mediated by taste buds that reside in structures called taste papillae on the tongue, but precisely how these structures develop in the embryo is still unclear.
+This is a scanning electron micrograph of the surface of the tongue of a rat embryo.
+The large mounded structures are early developing taste papillae (fungiform papillae to be precise) in a tongue organ culture system.
+The organ culture is useful because it allows us to observe papilla development in the dish, where molecules can be added or subtracted to understand how papilla formation is regulated.